Dallinger/Dallinger/docs/source/configuration.rst

 directory, and then in the ``.dallingerconfig`` file, using whichever value is found first.
 If the parameter is not found, Dallinger will use the default.

-If a value extracted from the environment or a config file it will be converted to the correct type.
+If a value is extracted from the environment or a config file it will be converted to the correct type.
 You can also specify a value of ``file:/path/to/file`` to use the contents of that file on your local computer.